testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

             i += 1
 ```

-With all of the pieces in place, we are ready to put the full test program together.
+With all the pieces in place, we’re ready to assemble the full test program.

 # The full test program

-Here is the full test program that we can use to check if the reference implementation
+Here is the complete test program, which we can use to verify the accuracy of the reference implementation produced by ChatGPT.
-produced by the ChatGPT is correct.

 `test_train_control_system.py`
 ```python